TattooMate

 1. Scope

-These General Terms and Conditions (GTC) apply to all contracts for the use of the software “TattooMate” as well as related services (e.g., hosting, setup, training) concluded between the provider and the customer (studio) for its own operations.
-Deviating terms of the customer apply only if the provider expressly agrees to them in writing.
+These General Terms and Conditions (GTC) apply to all contracts for the use of the software 'TattooMate' and associated services (e.g. hosting, setup, training) entered into between the provider and the customer (studio).
+Deviating conditions of the customer only apply if the provider explicitly agrees to them in writing.

-TattooMate is software to support studio workflows, in particular the digital capture and documentation of consents, health information, signatures and related documents.
-The provider owes the provision of the software according to the agreed scope of services.
+TattooMate is software to support studio workflows, in particular for the digital capture and documentation of consents, health details, signatures and associated documents.
+The provider owes the provision of the software in accordance with the agreed scope of services.
 Legal advice is not part of the service.

 3. Conclusion of contract

 A contract is concluded as soon as the customer accepts an offer from the provider or the provider activates or provides the service.
-The provider may make conclusion of the contract dependent on verification of information or advance payment.
+The provider may make the conclusion of the contract subject to verification of the details or advance payment.

 4. Prices and payment terms

-For self-hosting, the customer receives a non-exclusive, non-transferable right to use the software for its own studio operations.
-Passing on, renting, selling or publicly providing the software is not permitted without the provider’s express consent.
-The customer is responsible for proper operation of its infrastructure (server, updates, backups, security) unless additional services were agreed.
+With self-hosting, the customer receives a non-exclusive, non-transferable right to use the software for their own studio operations.
+Passing on, renting out, selling or making the software publicly available is not permitted without the explicit consent of the provider.
+The customer is responsible for the proper operation of their infrastructure (server, updates, backups, security) unless additional services have been agreed.

 6. Hosting (SaaS)

-If hosting by the provider is agreed, the provider supplies TattooMate as a hosted service.
+If hosting by the provider has been agreed, the provider makes TattooMate available as a hosted service.
 The provider strives for high availability.
-Maintenance windows, updates or disruptions may lead to temporary limitations.
-The customer is responsible for correct use, its access credentials and the authorization of its users.
+Maintenance windows, updates or disruptions may lead to temporary restrictions.
+The customer is responsible for correct use, their access credentials and the authorisation of their users.

 7. Customer obligations

-The customer is obliged to use the software only in accordance with applicable laws and to instruct its users accordingly.
-The customer is the controller within the meaning of the GDPR for personal data captured in the studio unless another model is expressly agreed.
-The customer must ensure that only authorized persons have access (e.g., via roles/permissions and secure passwords).
+The customer is obliged to use the software only within the framework of applicable laws and to instruct their users accordingly.
+The customer is the controller within the meaning of the GDPR for the personal data collected in the studio, unless a different model has been explicitly agreed.
+The customer ensures that only authorised persons have access (e.g. through roles/permissions and secure passwords).

-With self-hosting, data generally remains within the responsibility and infrastructure of the customer.
+With self-hosting, the data remains in principle under the responsibility and infrastructure of the customer.
 With hosting (SaaS), a data processing agreement (DPA) may be required.
-Details are regulated in the contract.
+Details are regulated within the framework of the contract.
 Further information can be found in the privacy policy.

 9. Updates and further development

 TattooMate is continuously developed.
-The provider may improve, change or add features as long as this does not materially impair the agreed scope of services.
-With self-hosting, the customer can apply updates when available.
-With SaaS hosting, updates are usually applied by the provider.
+The provider may improve, modify or supplement functions, provided this does not significantly impair the agreed scope of services.
+With self-hosting, the customer can install updates as they become available.
+With hosting (SaaS), updates are generally installed by the provider.

 10. Support and training

-Support scope and response times depend on the agreed package or offer.
-Training or onboarding, if booked, is billed at the agreed hourly rate.
+The scope of support and response times are based on the agreed package or offer.
+Training or introductions, if booked, are charged at the agreed hourly rate.

 11. Defects and liability

-The provider is liable without limitation in cases of intent and gross negligence.
-In cases of simple negligence, the provider is liable only for breach of essential contractual obligations (cardinal duties) and is limited to the typically foreseeable damage.
+The provider is liable without limitation for intent and gross negligence.
+For simple negligence, the provider is only liable in the event of a breach of essential contractual obligations (cardinal obligations) and limited to the typically foreseeable damage.
 Liability for lost profits, indirect damages or consequential damages is excluded to the extent permitted by law.
-The provider is not liable for the substantive correctness of studio texts, consents or legal wording defined by the customer.
+The provider is not liable for the accuracy of studio texts, consents or legal formulations that the customer defines themselves.

-For ongoing services (e.g., hosting), the terms and notice periods agreed in the offer or contract apply.
-After the contract ends, the customer may, as far as technically possible and agreed, export its data.
-Details are regulated in the data processing agreement.
+For ongoing services (e.g. hosting), the contract terms and notice periods agreed in the offer or contract apply.
+After the end of the contract, the customer may, where technically possible and agreed, export their data.
+Details are regulated within the framework of the data processing agreement.

 13. Final provisions

 The law of the Federal Republic of Germany applies.
-If individual provisions are or become invalid, the validity of the remaining provisions remains unaffected.
-Place of jurisdiction is, to the extent permissible, the provider’s seat.
+Should individual provisions be or become invalid, the validity of the remaining provisions shall remain unaffected.
+The place of jurisdiction is, where permissible, the registered office of the provider.